Skip to main content

 Which organisations are affected by the MS 2738:2023 requirement?

 MS 2738:2023 applies specifically to organisations certified or applying under JAKIM's skim produk barang gunaan — the consumer goods product scheme covering cosmetics, personal care products, toiletries, and similar non-food consumables.
 Food manufacturers, food processors, slaughterhouses, and logistics providers are not subject to MS 2738:2023 unless they also produce consumer goods under a separate JAKIM certification scope.
+This is the one requirement area covered in this guide that is genuinely new under Pindaan 2026.

 My organisation is applying for SPHM for the first time — how does the 3-month records requirement work in practice?